 About a month into the standoff, the FBI and Oregon State Police moved to arrest some of the occupiers as they traveled to a nearby town.
 After a police chase, state police shot and killed Finicum as he reached for a gun in his pocket, authorities said.

-Last March, an investigation into the shooting found the fatal shots fired by Oregon State Police troopers were justified.
+An investigation into the shooting found the fatal shots fired by Oregon State Police troopers were justified.

-However, officials said they were still investigating the fact that FBI agents had fired two shots before Finicum left his vehicle.
+However, officials said they were investigating the fact that FBI agents had fired two shots before Finicum left his vehicle.
 One shot missed the truck, and the other hit the truck’s roof, according to Deschutes County Sheriff L. Shane Nelson.

 “The question of who fired these shots has not been resolved,” Greg Bretzing, the FBI’s special agent in charge in Oregon, said at the time.